application traffic steering

 Traditional core-agg-edge is a monolithic design that cannot evolve.
 Hyperscale companies are now designing to a core-and-pod design, allowing operations to improve faster.
 Data centers are usually made up of two core components.
 One is the core with the Layer 3 routes for ingress and egress routing.
 Then, you have a POD, a self-contained unit connected to the core.

-Intra-communication between PODs is done via core.
-A POD is a certified design of servers, storage, and network.
-They are all grouped into standard services.
-Each POD contains an atomic networking, computing, and storage unit attached directly to the core via Layer 2 or Layer 3.
+Intra-communication between PODs is done via the core.
+A POD is a certified design of servers, storage, and network grouped into standard services.
+Each POD contains an atomic networking, computing, and storage unit attached directly to the core via Layer 2 or 3.
 Due to a PODs-fixed configuration, automation is simple and stable.

 Hyperscale Networking and Big Switch Products

-Big Tap and Big Cloud Fabric are two-product streams from Big Switch.
+Big Tap and Big Cloud Fabric are two product streams from Big Switch.
 Both use a fabric architecture built on white box switches with a centralized controller and POD design.
-Big clouds hyperscale architecture is designed to be a network for a POD.
+Big Clouds’ hyperscale architecture is designed as a network for a POD.

 Each Big Cloud architecture instance is a pair of redundant SDN controllers, and a leaf/spine topology is the network for your POD.
-Switches have zero-touch, so they are stateless, turn them on, and it boots and downloads the switch image and configuration.
+Switches have zero-touch, so they are stateless.
+Turn them on, and they boot and download the switch image and configuration.
 It auto-discovers all of the links and troubleshoots any physical problems.

 OpenFlow